stevengonsalvez/styleguides/README.md

 # M&S Style guides

-This is a collection of styleguides for development of apps on M&S.
+This is a collection of styleguides for development of apps on M&S. Adapted from the great [AlphaGov Styleguides][alpha].

 ## Languages